top of page

 VARSITY ATHLETICS

 The varsity teams have the commitment of winning and putting the best team on the field/court/track.
 Varsity players are the most visible and need to show positive leadership in all activities on and off campus.
 Coaches will make every effort to allow each athlete the opportunity of competing at the varsity level, but a specified amount of playing time is never guaranteed.
-All of our athletes are expected to participate in summer workouts.
+All our athletes are expected to participate in summer workouts.
 We will never have the desired athletic program if we do not work out in the off-season.
 All athletes are expected to go with their team to camp during the summer.
 These camp dates will be announced well in advance so families can plan around them.

 PARTICIPATION POLICY